 Errors that tend to show up in this period

-MyeCA helps businesses organise payment records, identify which TDS period applies to each transaction, resolve challan mismatches, and build a filing-ready archive.
-Where facts are complex — non-resident vendors, large professional fees, multiple payment legs — a CA-led review through MyeCA can reduce the risk of correction returns later.
+Businesses should organise payment records, identify which TDS period applies to each transaction, resolve challan mismatches, and build a filing-ready archive.
+Obtain advice on complex facts such as non-resident vendors, large professional fees, or multiple payment legs before depositing or reporting tax under the wrong period.

 Confirm the applicable period and law reference.
 Collect supporting documents.
 Prepare a short computation note.
 Verify the payment or return route.
 And once filed or deposited, preserve the acknowledgement and working papers in a single accessible folder.